-- We endeavour to achieve maximum inclusion of all children whilst meeting their individual needs. - Teachers provide differentiated learning opportunities for all the children within the schools and provide materials appropriate to children's needs interests and abilities.
-This ensures that all children have a full access to the curriculum. - Special Educational Need and/or Disabilities (SEND) might be an explanation for delayed or slower progress but is not an excuse, and we make every effort to narrow the gap in attainment between vulnerable groups of learners and their non-SEND peers. - English as an Additional Language (EAL) is not considered a SEND. - We focus on individual progress as the main indicator of success. - We strive to make a clear distinction between "underachievement" often caused by a poor early experience of learning - and SEND. - Some pupils may be underachieving but will not necessarily have a special educational need.
-It is our responsibility to spot this quickly and ensure that appropriate interventions are put in place to help these pupils catch up. - Several pupils will genuinely have SEND and this may lead to lower-attainment (though not necessarily to under-achievement).
+- We endeavour to achieve maximum inclusion of all children whilst meeting their individual needs by ensuring they have access to Quality First Teaching. - Teachers embed adaptive teaching to meet the diverse needs of our students by providing differentiated learning opportunities and suitable materials appropriate to children's needs interests and abilities.
+This ensures that all children have a full access to the curriculum. - Special Educational Need and/or Disabilities (SEND) might be an explanation for delayed or slower progress but is not an excuse, and we make every effort to narrow the gap in attainment between vulnerable groups of learners and their non-SEND peers. - English as an Additional Language (EAL) is not considered a SEND. - We focus on individual progress as the main indicator of success. - We strive to make a clear distinction between "underachievement" often caused by a poor early experience of learning and SEND. - Some students may be underachieving but will not necessarily have a special educational need.
+It is our responsibility to spot this quickly and ensure that appropriate interventions are put in place to help these pupils catch up. - Several students will genuinely have SEND and this may lead to lower-attainment (though not necessarily to under-achievement).
 It is our responsibility to ensure that pupils with SEND have the maximum opportunity to attain and achieve in line with their peers.
 Accurate assessment of need and carefully planned programmes of intervention, which address the root causes of any learning difficulty, are essential ingredients to the success for these pupils.
 These will be provided, initially, through additional support funded from the devolved school's budget.

-All pupils have skills, talents, and abilities and as a Trust we have a responsibility to develop these to the full.
+All pupils have skills, talents, and abilities and as a Academy we have a responsibility to develop these to the full.
 We believe that:

 - All pupils are entitled to a relevant and worthwhile education designed to enable individual pupils to participate fully in society and to contribute to and benefit from it. - Pupils who have a SEND should be supported wherever necessary to achieve full access to the curriculum.
-This will need to be facilitated through a range of access strategies including skilled staff, specialist equipment and resources. - Pupils should have special programmes designed to maximise opportunities for independent living in preparation for life after schools, including preparation for work or continuing education or training.
+This will need to be facilitated through a range of access strategies including skilled staff, specialist equipment and resources.

+• Pupils should have special programmes designed to maximise opportunities for independent living in preparation for life after schools, including preparation for work or continuing education or training.